staralok/python-flask-docker/README.md

-# python-flask-docker
+# helloworld
+Author: Alok Daipuria

-Dockerized Python Flask project
+This is sample Python Flask project created for testing of Kubernetes and Container.